vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmService.md

 Get-SrmService -serviceId hms
 ```

-This example retrieves information about hms service on the Site Recovery Manager appliance.
+This example retrieves information about hms service on .

 ## Parameters